WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 07 16 | Task Tracker

+Started another quick two hour tutorial by Brad Traversy.
+This is from his free crash course on Angular.
+The app we are building is a simple front end task tracker.
+While this course doesn't go into great depth, he does explain some things that the full Angular course has yet to teach.
+Sometimes that matters.
+You can go through a lesson with questions that you have, but there is no one to ask.
+You spend a lot of time researching those questions online or waiting till the end to see if the information is covered.

 ## 2022 07 14 | No Test

 So the instructor says to use `ng g c new-app-name --spec false`.
 This actually does not work any more.
 The new way of CLI a new component is with `ng gc new-app-name --skip-tests=true`